 Create your promo codes

 Once you know what kind of promotion you want to do, you’re ready to create your promo codes.
-This is easy enough to do using your e-commerce platform native features (on Shopify or Bigcommerce, etc.).
+This is easy enough to do using your e-commerce platform native features on Shopify, Bigcommerce, or other online ecommerce sites.

 Rignite is a social media management platform that makes it easy to create promo codes, share them on social media, then track and analyze your results.
 You can also set a threshold number of followers who need to RT your campaign posts before a promo code becomes available.